-Clint Musser is in his second season as an assistant coach for the American University wrestling team.
+Clint Musser is in his fourth season as an assistant coach for the American University wrestling team.

 A two-time NCAA All-American at Penn State, Musser came to AU after spending the 2014-15 season as an assistant coach at Cleveland State.
 He also served as a volunteer assistant at Kent State from 2012-14.

 “Clint brings a calculated experience to the program,” said Moore.
 “His Big Ten wrestling experience will be extremely valuable at American.
 He trained to beat the best, and he did, becoming an NCAA and Big Ten finalist.”

 While at Penn State, Musser was an NCAA runner-up at 157 pounds as a senior in 1999.
 He was a three-time NCAA qualifier, placing in the top three at the Big Ten tournament in three straight seasons.
 He also earned Academic All-Big Ten honors and was selected to the National Wrestling Coaches Association All-Academic Team.

 “Clint also has experience at Kent State and Cleveland State, programs similarly sized to AU,” said Moore.
 “He’s seen the recruiting challenges, and most importantly, he’s developed the young men under his direction to excel in their environment.
 Clint also values the commitment of an administration that wants to see wrestling succeed.